geekyed/Edward-Weston-CV/index.md

 <eddweston@me.com>

-I am a self motivated software developer.
-I like to read and try to constantly improve my technical knowledge and soft skills.
-Where I find something interesting, I share this knowledge with my colleagues during our learning sessions.
-I enjoy working with members of other dev teams, product teams and management teams to ensure we do the right thing at the time.
-I am a believer in the agile development approach, I think small commits and frequent small releases is important to reduce issues and decrease time to deliver.
+I am a self-motivated software developer.
+I strive to improve my technical knowledge and soft skills through reading and research.
+Where I find something interesting, I share this with my colleagues during our learning sessions.
+I enjoy working with members of other development teams, as well as the product and management teams to ensure we deliver the right product to our customers.
+I am a believer in the agile development approach.
+I think small commits and frequent small releases are important to reduce issues and decrease the time to deliver.
 I like to take on larger projects where I see technological impediments or process issues in the wider department.
-Our relationships at work are critical to helping each other succeed and thus succeeding as a company.
-I like to remain open to feedback from my colleagues and hope that they feel comfortable giving me feedback too.
+Our relationships at work are critical to helping each other succeed and the success of our company.
+I seek regular feedback from my colleagues and regularly reflect on interactions within my current team and beyond.

 ***